INVESTIGATION COMMITTEE OF THE RUSSIAN FEDERATION

 According to the ‘Report for the Results of the Death Investigation of the Sverdlovsk Hikers’ dated 23rd March 1959 which was forwarded to the Central Committee of the CPSU, “it is clear from the diaries that the weather was gradually getting worse during those days - the wind increased and the temperature dropped to -25°.
 According to the Ivdel weather station the weather in the mountains was -30-35°С and the wind reached 25-35m/s the night of 1st - 2nd February”.

 The study of the case materials revealed that the most likely reason for the death of the hikers could be a confluence of adverse circumstances and the violation of safety rules in difficult conditions of mountainous terrain (temperatures ranging from -30 to -35°C, a snowstorm with a wind speed of 25-35 m/sec., darkness and the location of the tent on a steep slope).
 Panic among the people could have occurred due to an avalanche and snow falling on the tent.
 The death of all nine people occurred from frostbite and injuries caused by falling from height.
 There is no data supporting the presence of man-made factors associated with the death of the hikers in the case.
-The case materials indicate that the death of the people from an attack by unknown persons, animals or conflicts within the group were ruled out.
+The case materials indicate that the death of the people from an attack by unknown people, animals or conflicts within the group were ruled out.

 Given the above, there are no grounds for resuming the preliminary investigation.